 As you can see in the photograph, a few large strips of green onion were placed on the heap of MSG and wings.
 What in the hell for?
 Am I supposed to chew on these like hay or something?
 At Golden Chopsticks, a delightful confetti of diced green onion, chili flake and garlic were just the right toppings for salty wings, providing a fresh, tangy contrast-- not even close to being the case at Royal Mandarin.

 So there it is.
-Over-salted crunchy batter, dust-stormed in MSG with a bland chicken center.
+Over-salted crunchy batter, showered in MSG with a bland chicken center.
 Ship these casualties back to their homeland!
 WING WAR IN REVIEW AND FUTURE STRATEGERY

 Since the start of Wing War 2010, several questions/issues have shot my way via Twitter, FaceBook, email, telegraph, smoke signal, etc. Following is some overdue Q&A.